firmai/ImputeGAP/README.md

 ## Benchmark

-ImputeGAP offers a Benchmark module that enables users to compare various algorithm families across different dataset types using multiple evaluation metrics.

-The number of runs determines the stability of results for Deep Learning algorithms, which may fluctuate during the imputation training process.
-Users have full control over the analysis by customizing various parameters, including the list of datasets to evaluate, the choice of optimizer for fine-tuning algorithms on specific datasets, the algorithms to compare, the contamination patterns, and a range of missing rates.
+ImputeGAP can serve as a common test-bed for comparing the effectiveness and efficiency of time series imputation algorithms[[33]](#ref33) .
+Users have full control over the benchmark by customizing various parameters, including the list of datasets to evaluate, the algorithms to compare, the choice of optimizer to fine-tune the algorithms on the chosen datasets, the missingness patterns, and the range of missing rates.

-All missing data patterns developed in ImputeGAP are available in the ``ts.patterns`` module.
-All algorithms developed in ImputeGAP are available in the ``ts.algorithms`` module.
-All datasets provides in ImputeGAP are available in the ``ts.datasets`` module.
-All optimizers developed in ImputeGAP are available in the ``ts.optimizers`` module.

 ### Example Benchmark
 You can find this example in the file [`runner_benchmark.py`](https://github.com/eXascaleInfolab/ImputeGAP/blob/main/imputegap/runner_benchmark.py).